livegnik/2way-poc-design/02-architecture/services-and-apps/05-operation-context.md

 * Every request-scoped manager invocation receives a complete OperationContext.
 * OperationContext is immutable after construction.
 In-place mutation is forbidden.
-* Identity binding is authoritative and originates only from trusted managers.
+* Identity binding is authoritative and originates only from trusted managers, consistent with `01-protocol/05-keys-and-identity.md`.
-* `app_id` is always present and correctly bound.
+* `app_id` is always present and correctly bound per `01-protocol/02-object-model.md`.
 * Local and remote semantics are explicitly distinguished and never inferred.
-* Remote OperationContexts are never derived from client-supplied metadata.
+* Remote OperationContexts are derived only from verified sync package metadata and local sync state, never from unauthenticated transport data.
 * Trace identifiers are present and stable for the lifetime of the operation.
 * Missing or malformed OperationContexts are rejected before schema or ACL evaluation.